Kitahara Station

 Kitahara Station (北原駅, Kitahara-eki) is a passenger railway station in the city of Maebashi, Gunma Prefecture, Japan, operated by the private railway operator Jōmō Electric Railway Company.

 Lines

 Kitahara Station is a station on the Jōmō Line, and is located 10.9 kilometers from the terminus of the line at Chūō-Maebashi.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 The station is unattended.

-Adjacent stations

 History

 Kitahara Station was opened on July 11, 1939.

 Surrounding area

 The station is located in a suburban rural area.